tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 };
 ```

-Modifying built-in types, like adding functions to Array.prototype, can lead to several issues, e.g., compatibility Issues -- if future versions of JavaScript add a method with the same name but different behavior, it can break your or others' code unexpectedly, conflicts -- If different libraries try to modify the same prototype with different implementations, it can lead to conflicts that are hard to diagnose.
+Modifying built-in types, like adding functions to `Array.prototype`, can lead to several issues, e.g., compatibility issues---if future versions of JavaScript add a method with the same name but different behavior, it can break your or others' code unexpectedly, and conflicts---if different libraries try to modify the same prototype with different implementations, it can lead to conflicts that are hard to diagnose.

 One possible implementation of a linked list, is storing two values in an array, the current value and the next value.